Planococcus ficus: Female description

 Planococcus ficus exhibits sexual dimorphism.
-Adult females are about 4 mm long 2 mm wide and 1.5 mm thick.
+Adult females are about 4 mm long, 2 mm wide and 1.5 mm thick.
 Female P. ficus are wingless and generally larger than males.
 They have a segmented, humpbacked, pale white or flesh colored body.
-With a girdle of frilly white projections and a thin dark line of denuded wax running on the dorsal surface.
-Female bodies are covered in a fine, white, powdery wax secretion.
+With a girdle of frilly white projections and a thin dark line of denuded wax running on the dorsal surface, the female bodies are covered in a fine, white, powdery wax secretion.

 Male description

 Adult male P. ficus are about 1 mm long and have transparent wings.
 They have a brown body with beaded antenna and filamentous anal setae for flight stabilization.
 Adult males do not possess mouth parts and use their anal setae for feeding.

 Taxonomy

 Planococcus ficus were most recently classified by Ben-Dov in 1994 as being insects of the kingdom Animalia, phylum Arthropoda, class Insecta, order Hemiptera, suborder Homoptera, family Pseudococcidae and superfamily Coccoidea.
 They belong to the genus Planococcus and species Ficus.